 - Supply chain management

-A common question is what is a lead time in practical terms.
+A common question is what is a the process duration in practical terms.

-A can be any measurable duration between the beginning and completion of a business activity.
+A lead time can be any measurable duration between the beginning and completion of a business activity.

 For example:

-Businesses use calculations to plan production, manage inventory, and improve service levels.
+Businesses use the delivery timeline calculations to plan production, manage inventory, and improve service levels.

 Customer Satisfaction